oracle-livelabs/adb/atp-hol/TUT4207/apex-adw.md

     ![Soundex Search](./images/task-7/soundex-search.png " ")

 20. Stem search on a term.
-For example if we are looking for documents with that stem of Journal, then it will return words like Journaling
+For example if we are looking for documents with that stem of Journal, then it will return words like "journaling"

      ```
      <copy>